mdylan2/propertyfinderscraper/README.md

 # Property Finder Scraper
 ## Description
-This repository contains the Python code for a web scraper that takes in user input parameters and returns scraped data from (www.propertyfinder.ae)[www.propertyfinder.ae] as a downloadeable excel file.
+This repository contains the Python code for a web scraper that takes in user input parameters and returns scraped data from (Dubai's Property Finder Website)[www.propertyfinder.ae] as a downloadeable excel file.

 The fully functional website can be found at [https://propertyfinderscraper.herokuapp.com/](https://propertyfinderscraper.herokuapp.com/).